-- Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) No access to properties was available during the fire risk assessment the smoke alarms within resident's flats are believed to be installed to an LD2 Standard. - 3) There is no other effective means for detecting an outbreak of fire to communal areas.
-The reason for this is: - - I. Such systems may get vandalised. - II.
-False alarms would occur. - III.
+- 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test. - 2) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD2 Standard.
+Flat 9 was accessed and has detection in the hallway and kitchen.

+- 3) There is no other effective means for detecting an outbreak of fire to communal areas.
+The reason for this is: -

+- I. Such systems may get vandalised.

+- II.
+False alarms would occur.

+- III.
 A Stay Put Unless policy is in place.